 What to do: This kind of hair loss is temporary and stops the moment you start getting a hold of yourself.
 However, it is best that you try to take steps to combat stress.
 You can do more exercise, talk to a therapist, or ask for support from those you can trust.

 Pregnancy is a mix of hormonal changes and physical stress that can affect your hair.
 While it is not common for women to lose their hair during pregnancy, the most common cases happen after giving birth.
-This is because going through labor is an intensely stressful experience which will inevitably affect your hair.
+This is because going through labor is an intensely stressful experience that will inevitably affect your hair.

 “When you have a really stressful event, it can shock the hair cycle, (pushing) more hair into the shedding phase,” explains Dr. Marc Glashofer, a dermatologist in New York City.